bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 4.2.
 General Guidance

-IdPs manage the primary credentials and authentication processes for users in a federation.
+IdPs manage the primary authenticators and authentication processes for users in a federation.
 Guidance for managing such authentication can be found in the companion implementation guide for SP 800-63B.

 Much of the technical friction in setting up a federation stems from IdPs which are built and configured in such a way that onboarding new RPs requires a significant amount of manual human intervention.
 Much of this friction is removed when IdPs support automated discovery mechanisms and simple automated registration.